2026 Europe Interchange Call for Abstracts - CDISC Abstracts

 CDISC Foundational Standards

-• Early adoptions of SDTM 3.0 and SDTMIG 4.0.
+• Early adoption of SDTM 3.0 and SDTMIG 4.0.
 Use cases of new domains like EA or DC.
 Implications of change to NS--.

-• Early adoptions of SDTM 3.0 and SENDIG 4.0.
+• Early adoption of SDTM 3.0 and SENDIG 4.0.
 Use cases of new domains like PI or SX.
 Implications of change to NS--.

 • Community updates of what will be new in CDASH 2.0 and CDASHIG 3.0.